 Parts of a Window & their Functions

 The foundation of a window frame is known as the sill, which is positioned at the bottom of the frame.
-This horizontal strip serves as a crucial barrier against moisture, preventing rot and other forms of damage to the building.
+This horizontal strip is a crucial barrier against moisture, preventing rot and other damage to the building.

 In addition to its functional role, the sill also plays a decorative role, adding to the visual appeal of the window.
 It’s not uncommon to see potted plants or a stool resting on the exterior of the sill, which is typically angled slightly downwards to allow for proper water drainage.